Skip to main content

 The key features of this master’s programme have been designed to evaluate the evolving international theoretical frameworks, policies and varied research in relation to Early Intervention and to explore its links to supporting the inclusion of children and their families.
 The key features of these programmes will be discussed throughout the document but can be summarised as:

-• Delivered as a one year full-time or two year part-time on-campus, or part time blended Level 9 master’s degree.
+• Delivered as a one year full-time or two year part-time on-campus Level 9 master’s degree

 • A focus on the skills and early intervention strategies that may be used in supporting the inclusion of children from birth to 12 years and their families.